Jrohy/python3-install/README.md

 ```
 find the specail version in [python_version_list](https://www.python.org/ftp/python/), script will auto download and compile it

-if system openssl version less than **1.0.2** , script will auto install latest openssl before compile python3, it may be have risk, so recomend install without compile way
+if os openssl version less than **1.0.2** , script will auto install latest openssl before compile python3, it may be have risk(except new install os), so recomend install without compile way